Danekræ fossil trove

 The scientific value of fossil trove is greater, if the precise locality of is discovery is indicated.
 This allows the locality to be revisited for further studies.

 When determining the size of the renumeration, reference is made to the care taken for the specimen by the finder.
 Amongst others, this means that unnecessary cleaning or preparation of specimens should be avoided.
 If an excavation is deemed necessary to recover the entire specimen, the task must be handed over to specialists from one of the country’s museums.

 The concept of Danekræ fossil trove was introduced during the revision of the Museum Legislation in 1989 by the Danish parliament.
 Existing legislation was expanded in order to secure the most important national natural history finds and specimens for the public.
 Fossil trove legislation correspond closely with those which have been in existence for more than 300 years concerning Danefæ, which are important national finds of archaeological or manmade artifacts.

 The Danekræ legislation is also an outstanding example of citizen science, which has helped strengthen the bond and cooperation between amateur fossil hunters and the scientific and museum community of Denmark.

-Special mention must be made of the two Danekræ meteorite troves, namely the Maribo fall of 2009 and Ejby meteorite in 2015.
+Special mention must be made of the three Danekræ meteorite troves, namely Maribo (2009), Ejby (2015) and Dueodde (2017).
 Without the Danekræ legislation these extremely valuable specimens could not have been retained for scientific studies, as well as exhibition and public outreach purposes.